nconnel4/bc2021-project2-covid/README.md

 From either the dropdown list or the bubble map on the site, select or type a country to get the data and charts updated for that selection.

+It can also be accessed as a standalone website: https://covid-data-site.herokuapp.com/

 ## Data shown on webpage
 **For the selected country, the following info is diplayed:**